pappater/docs/README.md

 # Some introduction

 Hello everyone, I’m Pratheesh.
 I have 8 years of experience in IT, with 5 years focusing on React.js and other frontend technologies.
 Previously, I worked at Infosys, and today I'm excited to join TCS.
 My skill set includes React, JavaScript, and various frontend frameworks, and I enjoy working on projects that involve creating smooth and user-friendly interfaces.
 Outside of work, I enjoy reading, traveling, and bike riding.
 I'm looking forward to collaborating with all of you and contributing to the team.

-Hi everyone, I’m Pratheesh.
-I bring 8 years of experience in the IT industry, with a strong focus on frontend development, particularly React.js, which I've been working with for the past 5 years.
-I’ve just transitioned from Infosys and am excited to start this new chapter at TCS.
-My expertise lies in building interactive and efficient web applications using modern frontend technologies like JavaScript and React.
-In my free time, I enjoy reading, traveling, and going on bike rides.
-I’m eager to get to know the team and contribute to our upcoming projects.

-Hi everyone, I’m Pratheesh.
-I have 8 years of experience in the IT industry, specializing in frontend development.
-For the past 5 years, I’ve primarily worked with React.js, along with technologies like JavaScript, TypeScript, HTML5, and CSS3.
-I also have experience in responsive design, RESTful APIs, and state management libraries like Redux.
-I’ve recently transitioned from Infosys and am thrilled to join TCS.
-I’m passionate about creating efficient, scalable, and user-friendly web applications, and I enjoy staying updated with the latest trends and best practices in web development.
-In my spare time, I love reading, traveling, and bike riding.
-I’m really looking forward to collaborating with all of you and making valuable contributions to the team.